gazebosim/docs/contributing.md

-* Pull requests should target the lowest possible [supported version](https://ignitionrobotics.org/docs/all/releases) where the changes can be added in a backwards-compatible way (no API / ABI behaviour break in released branches).
+* Pull requests should target the lowest possible [supported version](https://ignitionrobotics.org/docs/all/releases) where the changes can be added in a backwards-compatible way (no API / ABI / behavior break in released branches).
 * Periodically, a maintainer will **forward-port** changes to newer release branches all the way up to `master`.